This Is The Best AI Book Editor in 2026

 Being a writer, I know what big of a deal it is to maintain the tone and voice you want in your book.
 It’s the life, heart, and spirit of your piece, after all.

-This had been one of our deciding factors when testing out different AI book editors.
+This had been one of the deciding factors when testing out different AI book editors.
 Some are good at catching spelling and grammatical errors, but at the expense of our unique voice.

 editGPT doesn’t do that.